learn-co-students/nyc-mhtn-web-121018/02-intro-to-oo/README.md

 * Call methods on the implicit or explicit `self`
 * Define attribute readers and writers using `attr_` macros
 * Get more practice with array compositions (`each`, `map`, `select`, `find`)
-* Explain the need for variable scope and why it's important to not utilize global variables
+* Explain the need for variable scope and why it's important to not utilize global variables - NEVER!!!

+- object: thing, or an abstraction of a thing, a thing that can be manipulated with the code language
+- a thing that can do stuff

 ## Outline / Objectives